consolelabs/mochi-ui/packages/core/README.md

 **4. Use the Component**

-Now, you can use the component you installed in your application:
+You can now use the installed component in your application:

 ```js
 import * as React from 'react'